FedeClaudi/donote/README.md

 ## Installation
 ```
-    pip install knowledgebase
+    pip install donote
 ```

-**Disclaimer**: `knowledgebase` is a personal project, as such the path to where the notes are saved on my machine are hardcoded.
-If you want to use `knowledgebase` let me know and we can improve this (or you can fork this repository and alter the paths).
+**Disclaimer**: `donote` is a personal project, as such the path to where the notes are saved on my machine are hardcoded.
+If you want to use `donote` let me know and we can improve this (or you can fork this repository and alter the paths).

 **Built with `rich` and `pyinspect`**